Hanover Square, London , London, W1S 1HD

 Hanover Square represents the point at which six prestigious Westminster streets converge and so the vision for the scheme included the requirement for high quality, beautiful materials to reflect its premier location.
-Marshalls collaborated closely with architects Publica, alongside main contractors FM Conway and engineers WSP, to ensure the wide variety of natural stone materials selected for the main features of the garden, including the paving and seating, delivered this vision.
+Marshalls collaborated closely with architects Publica, alongside main contractors FM Conway and landscape architects and engineers WSP, to ensure the wide variety of natural stone materials selected for the garden's main features, including the paving and seating, delivered this vision.

 Within the oval shape of the park, now sit long, inviting granite benches in Marshalls’ Callisto.
 These mirror the perimeter shape at the North and South entrances and gradually disappear into the ground.
 The benches work in harmony with two complementary L shaped seating areas in the same material.
 The beauty of their simplicity disguises the intricacy and complexity that lies beneath, due to the inherent challenges presented by the site.

 As a result of the asymmetry of the park’s oval shape, the raised benches had to follow unique curves to fall in sync and frame the stretch of lawn within.
 The roots of the resident tall, mature London plane trees also brought limitations for the underground foundation depths as well as an uneven ground level.
 To deliver the architect’s ambitious vision, each granite piece that made up the entirety of the bench was individually designed in Marshalls’ 3D software.
 This allowed the achievement of a flush, faultless finish to the surface right the way along the length, while the undersides were ‘stepped’ to compensate for the ground conditions.